 Oxford Advanced Learner’s Dictionary lists 20 uses for the preposition FOR!

-Using this preposition correctly will increase your conversation ability and your confidence to talk with native speakers.
+Using this preposition correctly will increase your English ability and your confidence to talk with native speakers.

 FOR has many uses as a preposition.
 Let’s start with one of the more common uses.

 “The café is busy today.
 I have to wait for a seat.”

 - Carl’s waiting for his friend, he should be here soon.